jdaloia1/DevOps-Training/Labs/Day-2/IAC-Continued/IAC-Continued.md

 3. This will allow you to pass in array of items to make the Data Factory deployment dependant on.

-4. Remove the dependancy condition that was just created.
+4. Remove the dependency condition that was just created.

 5. Create a new parameter called deployDataFactory and make this a data type "bool" and add a hard code reference "false"
 - It should look like the following "param deployDataFactory bool = false".

 6. On the line where the Data Factory module has been delcared after the "=" add the following code "if(deployDataFactory)"
-- The whole line should look something like this module dataFactory '../../../Demos/data-factory.bicep'   = if(deployDataFactory)   {
+- The whole line should look something like this module dataFactory '../../../Sandbox/data-factory.bicep'   = if(deployDataFactory)   {

 #